Rodolfo Castro Player Props: Pirates vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have the 24th-ranked team ERA among all league pitching staffs (4.56).
+- The Dodgers' 4.56 team ERA ranks 24th across all league pitching staffs.

-- The Dodgers rank 17th in baseball in home runs allowed (97 total, 1.1 per game).

-- Miller (4-1) takes the mound for the Dodgers in his eighth start of the season.
-He has a 4.23 ERA in 38 1/3 innings pitched, with 35 strikeouts.
+- Dodgers pitchers combine to give up 99 total home runs at a clip of 1.2 per game (to rank 17th in the league).

-- His most recent time out came on Saturday against the Kansas City Royals, when the right-hander threw 5 2/3 innings, surrendering three earned runs while giving up five hits.
+- In his most recent appearance on Saturday against the Kansas City Royals, the left-hander tossed three innings, giving up five earned runs while surrendering six hits.

-- In seven games this season, the 24-year-old has an ERA of 4.23, with 8.2 strikeouts per nine innings.
-Opponents are batting .234 against him.
+- The 26-year-old has a 4.94 ERA and 8.5 strikeouts per nine innings across 11 games this season, while allowing a batting average of .263 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.